According to your start and end dates ( 2025-05-12 to 2025-05-30 ),

 A: Design your research strategy 5%

 List the types of literature that may contain useful information for your topic, and isolate the main concepts.
 Use these concepts to build a list of relevant/useful search terms.
-For more information, see the Library's resource on Effective research strategies (PDF).
+For more information, see the Libraries' resource on Effective research strategies (PDF).

 This Search statement worksheet (PDF) can help you organize your research strategy.